axocomm/lambda.codes/resources/pages/projects.md

 ### xyzyxyzy.xyz

 This site is a simple Flask application that renders pages from Markdown files.
-It is running inside a Docker container hosted by CoreOS.
+It is running inside a Docker container hosted by Debian.

 Styles are from scratch but do start with the
 [CSS Reset](http://meyerweb.com/eric/tools/css/reset/).
 Navigation icons